The 5 Best Budgeting Methods To Help You Afford Your Dream Life

 2. Honey Money ($50 value)

-An online resource to track your budget.
-Honey Money is the internet’s version of a printable financial planner.
+Honey Money is an online resource to track your budget.
 Within your dashboard, you can create your budget, track your budget, create debt repayment and savings goals, and more.
 If you aren’t a pen and paper kinda person, I highly recommend this budget tracking resource.

-Now, it’s time to move onto the hard part:
+Now, it’s time to move onto step two:

 Here are some action steps to help you get started: